Mateushga1/AIoT-Guidebook/README.md

 **NetX/NetXDuo** is a high-performance TCP/IP network stack tailored for ThreadX.
 It facilitates robust network communication in embedded applications, supporting both IPv4 and IPv6 protocols.
 NetXDuo extends the capabilities of NetX with enhanced features.

 This project integrates ThreadX and NetX/NetXDuo to create a TCP echo client.
-It demonstrates how these components can be effectively utilized to develop sophisticated networked applications on STM32 microcontrollers.
+It demonstrates how these components can be effectively implemented to develop sophisticated networked applications on STM32 microcontrollers.
 The objective is to implement a TCP client that sends messages to a server and receives corresponding responses, which are then printed on a terminal.

 The main codes for this application that we will analyze are the ones present in: